-June is national pride month, a month to remember, celebrate and empower the LGBTQ2S+ community, as well as to educate allies and community members at large.
+Here at CBU, we are proud to celebrate and empower the 2SLGBTQ+ community and to educate allies and community members at large.

-Pride Month in Cape Breton is held each August, but instead of limiting ourselves to a particular week or month, we will be celebrating pride all summer long (and beyond).
+Pride Month in Cape Breton is held each August, but instead of limiting ourselves to a particular week or month, we at CBU, like to celebrate pride beyond that.

 The Pride and Ally Centre, located in the Students’ Union Building is open to any and every student who wishes to join a safe and inclusive space on campus.
 The Centre is operated by a student coordinator and volunteers who work hard to make the Centre as welcoming as possible.
 Any contact made with the Pride and Ally Centre is completely confidential.